wiris/wiris-moodle-docker/README.md

 # Starts the Moodle instance's containers, loads a dummy content db and serve it on http://localhost:8000.
 ./bin/wiris-moodle-docker-start

-# Work with the Moodle instance's containers (see below)
+# Work with the Moodle instance's containers (see below).
 # [..]

 # Shut down containers.